Our Reality: Accepting to walk blindly away from the truth Part 2

 Society divided is Part 2 of Our Reality: Accepting to walk blindly away from the truth – Is a continuation from the Part 1 article The Individual in Society.
 This article focuses on the social structures that exist in Society.

 This is a topic I’ve been wanting to write even before I started blogging, only back then I kept this to myself but over the years it seems to have become more evident.
-It’s a pretty broad topic which actually comes down to a few basic principles, so I will begin by simply throwing this statement out there; it is truly disappointing to see that we, as humans, are choosing to concentrate our attention on distractions which are intentionally placed in front of us, solely to make sure we are all kept in check and our minds don’t linger into the depths of reality.
+It’s a pretty broad topic that actually comes down to a few basic principles, so I will begin by simply throwing this statement out there; it is truly disappointing to see that we, as humans, are choosing to concentrate our attention on distractions that are intentionally placed in front of us, solely to make sure we are all kept in check and our minds don’t linger into the depths of reality.

 Take a look at people from all over the world.
 Each one believing and living by the rules that were taught to them in their families, schools, religious circles, community, and so on.
 Each living day in and day out, with certainty that their truth is the real truth.
 Every religion preaching that its words are the real truth.
-Each political party trying to sell their ideology as the way forward.
+Each political party trying to sell its ideology as the way forward.
 In all this mess there are 2 things that come to mind; No truth and total division.

 Truth in its essence is singular.
 There must be one single truth that brings together all these different views and opinions.
 Imagine truth being a picture puzzle of a thousand pieces, and every social institution is just one of those pieces.
 When all the pieces are looked at together, without personal judgement, you can get a glimpse of the final picture, but when you just stare at one piece, you are only seeing a tiny part of the bigger picture.